-Diagnostics Capture: When enabled, this option makes the channel's diagnostic information available to OPC applications allows the usage of statistics tags that provide feedback to client applications regarding the operation of the channel.
+Diagnostics Capture: When enabled, this option allows the usage of statistics tags that provide feedback to client applications regarding the operation of the channel.
 Because the server's diagnostic features require a minimal amount of overhead processing, it is recommended that they be utilized when needed and disabled when not.
 The default is disabled.

-- Note: This property is not available if the driver does not support diagnostics. - For more information, refer to "Communication Diagnostics" and "Statistics Tags" in the server help.
+Note: This property is not available if the driver does not support diagnostics.

+For more information, refer to Statistics Tags in the server help.